 SAVE has more accessibility for student loan borrowers as most Direct Loan borrowers qualify.
 It’s similar to the Pay As You Earn student loan repayment plan in that monthly payments are capped at 10% of your discretionary income.
 However, those with just undergraduate loans can qualify for 5% of income.

 Under Income-Based Repayment (IBR) you might pay 10% to 15% of your income depending on when you borrowed your loans.
 Those under Income-Contingent Repayment (ICR) generally pay 20%.

-Unlike REPAYE, under PAYE, IBR and ICR, if you file separate tax returns while married, your loan servicer will only use your income to calculate your monthly payment.
+Now under SAVE, like PAYE, IBR and ICR, if you file separate tax returns while married, your loan servicer will only use your income to calculate your monthly payment.
 However, if you file jointly under these repayment plans, your loan servicer uses both incomes.

 The other repayment plans have different interest subsidies as well.
 Using the PAYE or IBR repayment plans, your interest on subsidized loans could be paid by the government for up to three years if your monthly payment doesn’t cover it.

 Under these plans, you’re also on the hook for all interest on unsubsidized loans on top of the interest after the three-year period on your subsidized loans.
 The ICR repayment plan doesn’t offer an interest subsidy.

 If you’ve evaluated your income-driven repayment options and decided SAVE is the right fit for you, talk to your loan servicer about your federal student loans and qualifying for this particular plan.

 Additionally, you’ll need to submit an application first before enrolling in the repayment plan.
 You can fill out the Income-Driven Repayment Plan Request Form.
 The process should take about 10 minutes.
 You’ll need to submit income information and information about your family size, and then choose the SAVE option.